aedmark/OopisOS/README.md

 ## Contributing
 Contributions to OopisOS are welcome!
 If you'd like to contribute, please consider the following:
--Fork the repository.
+- Fork the repository.
--Create a new branch for your feature or bug fix (git checkout -b feature/your-new-feature).
+- Create a new branch for your feature or bug fix (git checkout -b feature/your-new-feature).
--Make your changes.
+- Make your changes.
 Ensure you test them thoroughly, perhaps by writing new test cases for diag.sh or a similar script.
--Update documentation if you're adding new commands or significantly changing behavior.
+- Update documentation if you're adding new commands or significantly changing behavior.
--Submit a pull request with a clear description of your changes.
+- Submit a pull request with a clear description of your changes.

 ### Areas for potential contribution:
--Adding new commands or utilities.
+- Adding new commands or utilities.
--Enhancing existing command functionalities.
+- Enhancing existing command functionalities.
--Improving the UI/UX of the terminal or editor.
+- Improving the UI/UX of the terminal or editor.
--Expanding scripting capabilities (e.g., variables, basic control flow).
+- Expanding scripting capabilities (e.g., variables, basic control flow).
--Bug fixes and performance optimizations.
+- Bug fixes and performance optimizations.

 ## Future Ideas
--Basic networking simulation (e.g., ping, fetch-like commands).
+- Basic networking simulation (e.g., ping, fetch-like commands).
--More advanced scripting features (variables, simple loops, if/else).
+- More advanced scripting features (variables, simple loops, if/else).
--A very simple graphical element or windowing system (ambitious!).
+- A very simple graphical element or windowing system (ambitious!).
--Support for more file types in the editor or for execution.
+- Support for more file types in the editor or for execution.
--Enhanced tab-completion intelligence.
+- Enhanced tab-completion intelligence.

 ## License
 This project is distributed under the MIT License.
 See LICENSE for more information.